Chancellor talks affordability, Brownsville campus concerns

 Editor’s note:

-Pulse magazine has a scheduled interview with Zerwas Nov.
-11 to discuss his reflection of his visit to UTRGV.
-This story will be updated to include the chancellor’s interview.
+Pulse magazine interviewed John Zerwas Tuesday to discuss his reflection of his visit to UTRGV.
+This story has been updated to include the chancellor’s interview.

 Improvements for Brownsville students and affordability were among the topics discussed between University of Texas System Chancellor John Zerwas and UTRGV leadership, including the Student Government Association president, during his visit Thursday.